Your Guide To Finding The Best Rain Jackets In Australia

 • An adjustable hem with a drawcord

-• An external chest pocket
+• An external zippered chest pocket

 Positives